LT-IntroToAI-SY2324/a2-movie-chatbot-bimarchan06/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
-I think the most difficult thing for me was trying to figure out how to approach certain problems like #4 where I had to write a solution that could
+I think the most difficult thing for me was trying to figure out how to approach certain problems and the actual planning.
+I know what i'm trying to solve but I don't know what steps to take in the problem.
+For example, the % problem was challenging for me because I didn't know how to actually approach the problem because I didn't know how to use the slice tool.
+Using the slice and join tools were most challenging for me because I wasn't used to using these functions.
+The % was confusing for me too because even when you explained what it would do I think that seeing it actually implemented in the examples helped me understand how the % works.

 2. Explain how you could use the match function for extracting information from a movie database.
-I could use the match function by
+I could use the match function to extract information on a movie by having a combination of information you want to store in the database and the match function will be able to go through the database efficently to find what you are looking for.
+It can iterate throgh both lists to find matches and give you the answer.
+This is helpful because the list can be as big or as small as you want it to be.